|

 Probate Court deals with estates when someone has died, the civil commitment of those with mental illness, adoptions, and marriage licenses.

-There are also Municipal Courts for Toledo, Maumee, Oregon, and Sylvania.
-Municipal Courts handle misdemeanor criminal cases, traffic cases, and civil cases with smaller sums of money involved. |
+Municipal Courts handle misdemeanor criminal cases, traffic cases, and civil cases with smaller sums of money involved.

-You need to contact the Court where your case is filed.
-See response to FAQ, "Am I in the right Court? if you are unsure of which court to contact.
+• You need to contact the Court where your case is filed.
+See response to FAQ, "Am I in the right Court?
+If you are unsure of which court to contact.

 You should also read any paperwork you have been given from prior appearances in the court for contact information.